2000 South India cyclone

 The 2000 South Indian Cyclone (IMD designation: BOB 05 JTWC designation: 05B) was the strongest, most intense tropical cyclone of the fairly-quiet 2000 North Indian Ocean cyclone season.
-The fifth cyclone, and the fourth named storm, Extremely Severe Cyclonic Storm BOB 05 started as an upper-level low over the Andaman Sea on November 24.
-On early November 26, the group of thunderstorms was classified as a depression by the IMD.
-The system slowly began to organize, and late on November 26 the JTWC named it as Tropical Cyclone 03B.
-By November 28, a 20 km (12 mi)-wide eye was developing, prompting the JTWC to upgrade the storm to the equivalent of a minimal hurricane with winds of 120 km/h.
+The fifth cyclone, and the fourth named storm, Extremely Severe Cyclonic Storm BOB 05 started as an upper-level low over the Andaman Sea on 24 November.
+On early 26 November, the group of thunderstorms was classified as a depression by the IMD.
+The system slowly began to organize, and late on 26 November the JTWC named it as Tropical Cyclone 03B.
+By 28 November, a 20 km (12 mi)-wide eye was developing, prompting the JTWC to upgrade the storm to the equivalent of a minimal hurricane with winds of 120 km/h.
 By comparison, the IMD estimated peak winds of 190 km/h.
-Wind shear in the region prevented further strengthening, and the storm weakened slightly before making landfall on November 29 in eastern India near Cuddalore.
+Wind shear in the region prevented further strengthening, and the storm weakened slightly before making landfall on 29 November in eastern India near Cuddalore.
 A station there recorded a pressure of 983 mbar.

-The storm rapidly weakened over land, and degenerated into a remnant low on November 30.
-The remnants emerged into the eastern Arabian Sea on December 1, by which time most thunderstorms had dissipated over the deteriorating center.
+The storm rapidly weakened over land, and degenerated into a remnant low on 30 November.
+The remnants emerged into the eastern Arabian Sea on 1 December, by which time most thunderstorms had dissipated over the deteriorating center.
 Two days later, the JTWC reissued advisories, based on an increase in outflow and convective organization.
-This was short-lived, as the thunderstorms soon dwindled, and the JTWC ceased issuing advisories on December 5.
+This was short-lived, as the thunderstorms soon dwindled, and the JTWC ceased issuing advisories on 5 December.
 The remnants continued westward without development toward eastern Somalia.

 As many as 12 people died from the storm.
 The storm caused ₹700 million rupees (US$15 million) in damages.